On the Morse-Hedlund complexity gap: Notation and definitions

-\paragraph{Factor and complexity function.} Let $x \in A^\star$, $y \in A^\star$, and $L \subseteq A^\star$.
-We say that $x$ is a \emph{prefix} (resp.~a \emph{suffix}) of $y$ if there exists $w \in A^\star$ such that $y = xw$ (resp.~$y = wx$).
-We say that $x$ is a \emph{factor} of $y$ if there exist $w$, $w' \in A^\star$ such that $y = w x w'$.
-By extension, we say that $x$ is a factor of $L$ if $x$ is a factor of some word in $L$.
+A \emph{language} over $A$ is a subset of $A^\star$.
+Let $L$ be a language over $A$.
+Given $x \in A^\star$, we say that $x$ is a factor of $L$ if $x$ is a factor of some word in $L$.
 For each $n \in \N$, $F_n(L)$ denotes the set of all $n$-length factors of $L$.
-The function from $\N$ to itself that maps each $n \in \N$ to the cardinality of $F_n(L)$ is called the \emph{complexity function} of $L$.
-Note that the complexity function of any non-empty language maps $0$ to $1$ because the empty word is a factor of every word.
-Note also that a language has the same complexity function as its set of factors.
+The \emph{complexity function} of $L$ is the function mapping each $n \in \N$ to the cardinality of $F_n(L)$.
+Let $p$ denote the complexity function of $L$.
+Note that $p(0) = 1$ unless $L = \emptyset$ because $\mv$ is a factor of every word.

-\paragraph{Infinite and bi-infinite words.} A \emph{(right-)infinite word} over $A$ is a function from $\N$ to $A$.
-A \emph{bi-infinite} word over $A$ is a function from $\Z$ to $A$.
-Let $u$ be an infinite or bi-infinite word over $A$.
-We say that $x$ is a factor of $u$ if there exists $i$ in the domain of $u$ such that $x = u(i) u(i + 1) u(i + 2) \dotsb u(i + \lgr{x} - 1)$.
-The set of all factors of $u$ is called the language of $u$.
-The complexity function of $u$ is defined as the complexity function of its language.